learn-co-curriculum/ruby-methods-readme/README.md

 puts phrase
 ```

 We have to repeat the literal procedure for printing the value of `phrase` ten times.
 If variables encapsulate and abstract data, methods encapsulate and abstract procedure.
-Instead of literally `puts phrase` ten times, we can instead build a method, a little machine that does exactly that whenever we want.
+Instead of literally `puts phrase` ten times, we can instead build a method—a little machine that does exactly that whenever we want.

-The method would look like:
+The method would look like this:

 ```ruby
 def say_hello_world_ten_times